cubbK/epub_to_easy_swedish_converter/readme.md

 # Epub to Lätt Svenska Converter :turtle: :books:

-Convert your books to easy swedish with the help of LLMs
+Convert your books to easy swedish with the help of LLMs(locally ran)

 Supports _swedish_ to _easy swedish_ conversions.